Committee tasked with keeping the government open gets ready to launch

 "Compromise is the essence of what we do," said Blunt, one of the GOP conferees, in an interview with "Fox News Sunday," who highlighted how Trump’s positions on what’s needed at the border have fluctuated.
 "The president went from talking about a wall along the entire southern border at one point during the campaign as part of the campaign discussion, to 'let's have barriers where they work' and 'let's have something else where barriers wouldn't work as well.'"

-The Democrats chosen for the panel represent a spectrum within the party: one represents a district that borders Mexico, another has been on the front lines of the immigration debate on Capitol Hill and another hails from a conservative state.
+The Democrats chosen for the panel represent a broad spectrum within the party: One represents a district that borders Mexico, another has been on the front lines of the immigration debate on Capitol Hill, and another hails from a conservative state.

 Aside from being the Senate Democratic whip, Durbin has worked on immigration reform for decades.
 He was a member of the so-called Gang of Eight that wrote a sweeping immigration bill that passed the Senate in 2013 and has repeatedly introduced the Dream Act with Sen. Lindsey Graham, R-S.C., which would provide a pathway to citizenship for people who came to the U.S. illegally as children.

-Tester, who represents a solid red state and was elected to his third Senate term last November, could offer a slightly more moderate perspective among the Democratic members.
+Tester, who represents a solid red state and was elected to his third term in November, could offer a slightly more moderate perspective among the Democratic members.
 He also chaired the Democratic Senatorial Campaign Committee during the 2016 election cycle.

 And even though those members are now directly involved in the negotiations over border security, congressional leaders will almost certainly be engaged in the process as well — and as of now, the biggest sticking point is likely to remain.